 PITCH YOUR BOOK TO A LITERARY AGENT:

-These one-on-one meetings at the 2018 Florida Writing Workshop are an amazing chance to pitch your book face-to-face with an agent, and get personal, individual feedback on your pitch/concept.
+These one-on-one in-person meetings at the 2024 Florida Writing Workshops (April 12, 2024 in Tampa; April 13, 2024 in Orlando) are an amazing chance to pitch your book face-to-face with an agent, and get personal, individual feedback on your pitch/concept.
 If the agent likes your pitch, they’ll request to see part/all of your book — sending you straight past the slush pile.
 It also gives you an intimate chance to meet with an agent and pick their brain with any questions on your mind.
-More 2018 agents to be announced as they are confirmed.
+More 2024 agents to be announced as they are confirmed.
 You can sign up for pitches at any time, or switch pitches at any time, so long as the agent in question still has appointments open.

 These one-on-one meetings are an amazing chance to pitch your book face-to-face with an agent, and get personal, individual feedback on your pitch/concept.
 If the agent likes your pitch, they’ll request to see part/all of your book — sending you straight past the slush pile.
 It also gives you an intimate chance to meet with an agent and pick their brain with any questions on your mind.

 (Please note that Agent/Editor Pitching is an add-on, separate aspect of the day, for only those who sign up.
 Spaces are limited for these premium meetings.)